How to use a chimney starter – 5 Simple Steps – Guide

 Where do you put a chimney starter?

 The chimney can be put on top of a grill grate or concrete.
-Is important to remember that the chimney will get hot generate a lot of heat.
-Keep it away from flammable items or anything you don’t want charcoal ash on.
+It is important to remember that the chimney will get hot generate a lot of heat.
+Please keep it away from flammable items or anything you don’t want charcoal ash on.

 Why try and avoid lighter fluid and use a charcoal chimney starter

 Lighter fluid has long been the go-to starter to start a fire and light charcoal.
 Lighter fluid can seem like an easy method to start any amount of charcoal, but for those wanting the best tasting food, lighter fluid is not an option.

 Chemical smell and odd flavors can penetrate meats; plus, if you own a Kamado grill, using any chemical can be dangerous.

 When food comes in contact with chemical burn, food flavor changes, something that true BBQ enthusiasts dislike.

 How to use a charcoal chimney without newspaper?

 There are tricks and methods to start the chimney using Lighter (wax) Cubes, vegetable oils, and other tools, including torches.
 Paper towels can be soaked in a bit of olive oil to start a slow-burning fire and start the chimney.